MelanieLinares/portfolio-new/site/content/post/stayonline-eu.md

 introheading: Creating a plan to help online consumers find products quickly and globally
 introbody: |-
   In 2015 Stay Online made the transition from a US business to an international one.
 The company opened a shipping and manufacturing location in the Czech Republic.
-Stay Online wanted a dedicated website to funnl in EU-specific orders before planning a merged site in the future.
-The new site would apply internationalization and global UX patterns.
+Stay Online wanted a dedicated website to funnel in EU-specific orders before planning a merged site in the future.
+introbodysecondary: |-
+  **The goal:** Prioritize content along with global UX patterns to create a site able to keep up with new shipping needs.
 overviewheading: Project overview and task breakdown
 overviewbody: |-
   ### The baseline: